PeterCamilleri/mysh/README.md

 cd {dir}       | Change directory to the optional dir parameter and then display the current working directory. exit           | Exit mysh. gls {-l} {mask}| Display the loaded ruby gems.
-Use optional -l for a more details and a mask to limit output. history {index}| Display the mysh command history, or if an index is specified, retrieve the command with that index value. load {file}    | Load a ruby program {file} into the mysh environment. pwd            | Display the current working directory. quit           | Exit mysh.
+Use optional -l for a more details and a mask to limit output. history {index}| The mysh command history.
+If an index is specified, get the command with that index value. load {file}    | Load a ruby program {file} into the mysh environment. pwd            | Display the current working directory. quit           | Exit mysh.